ISO 27001:2022 Clause 7.5.1 Documented Information

 Here we see we need to document Information Security Policies.

-The organization should plan and prepare for managing information security incidents by defining, establishing and communicating information security incident management processes, roles and responsibilities
+The organisation should plan and prepare for managing information security incidents by defining, establishing and communicating information security incident management processes, roles and responsibilities

 Documenting the incident management process is a key step so that everyone knows what to do if things go wrong.
 The basics would be to document ‘how to report and incident’ and ‘who is responsible for information security’.